chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /records/{RECORD_ID}/inbox/{MESSAGE_ID}/attachments/{ATTACHMENT_NUM}

    Attach a document to an Indivo message.

-     Only XML documents are accepted for now.
-Since Message objects are duplicated for each recipient account, this call may attach the document to multiple Message objects.

-     request.POST must contain the raw XML attachment data.

-     Will return :http:statuscode:`200` on success, :http:statuscode:`400` if the attachment with number *attachment_num* has already been uploaded.

    :shortname: record_message_attach
    :accesscontrol: Any admin app, or a user app with access to the record.